baloise-incubator/cicd-pipeline-chart/README.md

 # cicd-pipeline-chart
-Helm Chart to provide a CI/CD Container Build Pipelines using Tekton
+Helm Chart to provide a CI/CD Container Build Pipeline using Tekton